-Master of Arts in Anthropology program covers a diverse range of specializations within the traditional four fields of anthropology with a geographic emphasis on the Pacific Rim.
+The Master of Arts in Anthropology program covers a diverse range of specializations within the four traditional fields of anthropology.
+The program is designed to provide students with a broad knowledge in advanced anthropology and the opportunity to conduct creative and independent research.
 Small cohorts and individualized mentoring for graduate students are strengths of the program.
 Graduate students are encouraged to develop applied theses grounded in strong theoretical frameworks.
-Recent theses have focused on issues such as homelessness, health, human rights, language identity, and immigration in communities locally, regionally, and abroad.
-Archaeology theses typically focus on the Pacific Northwest, taking advantage of legacy collections held by the department.

-- Provide structured training in academic core, appropriate specialization courses, and experience conducting independent research
+- Provide structured training in the academic core, appropriate specialization courses, and experience conducting advanced independent research

 Additional Application Requirements

 - Selection of at least one potential advisor from the departmental faculty